alexa/alexa-skills-kit-sdk-for-java/README.md

 - TidePooler : a skill that looks up tide information for various cities.
 - ScoreKeeper : a skill that can keep score of a game.

-To access the SDK Jar directly, go to the [Jar folder](repo/alexa-skills-kit/alexa-skills-kit/1.1/).

 ## Usage
 Navigate to the README.md in each sub directory in the samples folder and follow the instructions for getting the sample up and running.